bharat029/CartPole-v0-DDQN/README.md

 # CartPole-v0-DDQN

-A simple solution to the CartPole-v0 environment (from Open AI Gym) using a Double Deep Q Network implemented using the Keras API from TensorFlow 2.x.
+A DDQN to solve the CartPole-v0 environment (from Open AI Gym).
+The Double Deep Q Network was implemented using the Keras API from TensorFlow 2.x.
+So far It has achieved an average of 146 over 100 episodes.